dylanlrrb/Please-Contain-Yourself/3-Bundle_Your_App_Into_An_Image/README.md

 ![dockerimage](https://github.com/dylanlrrb/P-C-Y-Assets/blob/master/3/dockerimage.png?raw=true)

 ---
->If you had not already cached the node:latest image, it would have pulled it from dockerhub during the image building phase
+>If you had not already cached the 'node:latest' image, it would have pulled it from dockerhub during the image building phase

 ---

-- [ ] Your image has been assembled and saved on your machine just like your perfect sandwich stored in the fridge - now let's start creating containers from it.
+- [ ] Your image has been assembled and saved on your machine just like your perfect sandwich stored in the fridge - now let's start creating containers from it!
 Run `docker run -d -p 1000:3000 --name slytherin_rulez --rm nodeserver`

 - [ ] Check that it is running with `docker ps` and then visit `localhost:1000` in your browser